 New walking tour app brings East End history to life

-As BBC 1’s Ripper Street keeps audiences hooked and across the city, Queen Mary University of London has brought some 300 years of colourful East End history to life through a free smartphone tour app.
+As BBC 1’s Ripper Street keeps audiences hooked and paid tours sell out across the city, Queen Mary University of London has brought some 300 years of colourful East End history to life through a free smartphone tour app.

 Starting at Liverpool Street Station and finishing in Stepney Green, the app allows you to explore historic east London at your own place, accompanied by the expertise of Queen Mary academics.